aisingapore/TagUI/docs/advanced.rst

 Object repositories
 ------------------------
 Object repositories are optional :ref:`csv files <what-are-csv-files>` which can store variables for use in flows.
+They help to separate your flows from your personal data (like login information for web flows), and allow you to share common information between multiple flows for easy updating.

 Each flow has a **local object repository** and all flows share the **global object repository**.
 The local object repository is the ``tagui_local.csv`` in the same folder as the flow.
 The global object repository is the ``tagui_global.csv`` in the ``tagui/src/`` folder.